KFAT (FM)

-KFAT (92.9 FM, "K-Fat") is a Rhythmic CHR-formatted radio station in Anchorage, Alaska, United States.
+KFAT (92.9 MHz, "K-Fat") is a Rhythmic CHR-formatted FM radio station in Anchorage, Alaska, United States.
 The station is currently owned by Ohana Media Group.
 Its studios are located in Downtown Anchorage and its transmitter is in Eagle River, Alaska.

 Home to "Alaska's Hottest Hits", KFAT is one of the highest-rated radio stations in Alaska.

 The station was assigned the call letters KWQJ on October 3, 1990.
 On February 7, 1997, the station changed its call sign to the current KFAT.